awsles/AzureServices/README.md

 	If indicated, then a note row is added to the structure as the first item (useful if piping to a CSV).

 ### Next Steps
-The next step is to put some automation around my script so that this repository is automatically updated regularly or when any changes are detected.
+The progress bar in the script is not fully functional yet.
+Beyond that, the next step is to put some automation around my script so that this repository is automatically updated regularly or when any changes are detected.
 I also plan to start tracking additions & deletions to the actions and mark them accordingly (handy to see what's new and what has been depricated).